-- Swap events to encourage staff to give new life to lightly-used clothing, books, home goods, and gifts
+- Coordinating quarterly Circular Economy swap events for staff to exchange used clothing, home goods, books and gifts

-- Conscious Consumer series that connects staff and guests with experts on different value chains like textile or electronics recycling as part of our Conscious Consumer series
+- Connecting staff and guests with experts on different value chains like textile or electronics recycling as part of our Conscious Consumer series

-Watch the video below and join us in our plastic free journey!
+Watch the video below and join us on our plastic free journey!